An Introduction to Varnishing an Oil Painting

 Dammar (can be spelt Damar) and Mastic varnishes are referred to as soft varnishes, they dissolve in solvents such as Turpentine and Mineral spirits.

-Dammar varnish comes from tree resin and is paler than Copal but has great viscosity and is still used commonly in oil painting today, the visual aesthetic look of Dammar has a luscious quality to it similar to the historical hard varnishes.
+Dammar varnish comes from tree resin and is paler than Copal but has great viscosity and is still used commonly in oil painting today, the visual aesthetic look of Dammar has a luscious quality to it, similar to the historical hard varnishes.

 Pro tip: I often use Dammar in the final layers of an oil painting as part of the glazing medium because it really goes on so nicely and has a nice translucent quality when you first apply it.
-The advantage of using the Dammar varnish in the final glaze helps to make the medium leaner than if we just used Linseed Oil.
+The advantage of using the Dammar varnish in the final glaze is that it helps to make the medium leaner than if we just used Linseed Oil.
 It also saturates the colour a lot more than if we just used Turpentine or Mineral Spirits to dilute the paint consistency.
 Because we mix the Dammar varnish with Linseed Oil in the glaze medium, the flexibility of the Linseed Oil balances out the brittleness of the Dammar varnish.

-All that aside, it’s a personal choice as an artist and for some of my paintings I like the idea they will have that lovely soft, warm yellow glow to them in the future.
+All that aside, it’s a personal choice as an artist and for some of my paintings, I like the idea they will have that lovely soft, warm yellow glow to them in the future.

 A note to newcomers to Dammar